 Trying to learn how to think openly can certainly feel uncomfortable at first, and using this less restrictive process will remain difficult if we don’t practice.

 Thinking openly means that we give ourselves time to daydream about possibilities and the space to read and research and envision scenarios.
 “What if” we were to do this instead of that?
 What would that look like?
 How might it feel?
 Open thinking involves thinking creatively (instead of purely logically) and collaborating with others.
-Bouncing ideas off somebody we respect and trust can show us new perspectives and can open up new possibilities.
+Bouncing ideas off somebody who we respect and trust can show us new perspectives and can open up new possibilities.

 Breaking our isolation means that we have to begin trusting people and changing our perspectives.
-We have to start taking chances and participate in our life.
+We have to start taking chances and participating in our lives.
 Sharing ourselves with others and getting comfortable with our own vulnerability are the antidotes for isolation.

 Brene’ Brown says: “Shame is the most powerful, master emotion.
 It’s the fear that we’re not good enough” and “Vulnerability is not winning or losing; it’s having the courage to show up and be seen when we have no control over the outcome.”